 - Can be funded by both the employer and the employee, but only the former gets the tax benefit.

-- If you incur an eligible medical expense, you must first submit it through your group plan.
-Any expense that is not included in the group plan or that exceeds the group plan’s dollar limit can then be claimed through your HSA.
+- If you incur an eligible healthcare expense, you must first submit it through your group plan.
+Any expense that is not included in the group plan or that exceeds the group plan's dollar limit can then be claimed through your HSA.

 Unused HSA Funds